Luzarait1/Luzarait1/README.md

 - 💬 I have knowledge in **Java, Python, HTML, JavaScript, CSS**

-- ⚡ I love learning and enjoy leading proyects
+- ⚡ I love learning and enjoy leading projects

 - 📫 How to reach me **Lcanasq@unal.edu.co**